Note: revised and redated for proximity to related material. Original version June 27, 2020.

 But that tells only part of the story.
 As if pushing unhealthy patients away by increasing cost-sharing does not do quite enough to steer low risk patients to Nextera, a difference between employee share of premiums specifically drives children into the Nextera cohort.
 A Nextera employee pays $1600 less per year to add coverage for her children than she would pay to have the same kids covered in the non-Nextera plan.
 About 24% Nextera population is under 15 years old, versus about 13% for the other group.
 On the other hand, those 65 and up are four times more likely to reject Nextera.
 The overall Nextera population is about 6.5 years younger on average as a result.

 And notice that even after Nextera starts with a younger, healthier pool, those who elected Nextera will face vastly more cost-sharing discipline under their benefit plan than their PPO counterparts.
 They can be expected, in aggregate, to consume less.
-This is known as induced utilization.
+They will have lower “induced utilization”.
 Per the Milliman team, this should be considered by those evaluating the impacts of DPC.

 If the employer’s claims costs are adjusted for both (a) the youth and health risk difference between Nextera and non-Nextera populations, and (b) the confounding effect of induced utilization, Nextera’s cost savings brag will likely be shredded.